-- 5.2 The assessment of affordability for households is carried out using a single test based on the cost of housing and the financial ability of each household to afford housing of a suitable size in the private sector housing market.
-More detailed information is available in the Selby District Council Housing Study June 2005.
+5.2 The assessment of affordability for households is carried out using a single test based on the cost of housing and the financial ability of each household to afford housing of a suitable size in the private sector housing market.
+More detailed information is available in the Selby District Council Housing Needs Study June 2005 (HNS05)4.
 The data and methodologies for assessing affordability will be up-dated and refined on a regular basis.
-The provision of Affordable Housing for local needs, on each eligible proposal for new housing, will be assessed and negotiated on the basis of the most up-to-date information - 5.3 A household is defined as being unable to afford market housing if it is unable to afford both the entry level cost of owner-occupation and the entry level cost of private renting in the District. - 5.4 In line with the Selby District Council Housing Study June 2005, a household is unable to afford market housing and is deemed to be in need of affordable housing if: - Mortgage Affordability A household cannot afford the price of a suitable home because it has a gross household income less than one-third its mortgage requirement. - b) Private Rental Affordability A household is unable to afford private rented housing if the rent would take up more than 25% of its gross household income.
+The provision of Affordable Housing for local needs, on each eligible proposal for new housing, will be assessed and negotiated on the basis of the most up-to-date information.

+3 (and now strengthened by published PPS3 in November 2006).